 Google Analytics offers an easy and free way to track and analyze visitors on your website.
-You could have thousands or even millions of visitors every month, but those visitors are practically meaningless if you don’t know anything about them.
-Google Analytics can help you make the most out of visitors and potentially turn them into customers.
+You could have thousands of visitors every month, but those visitors are practically meaningless if you don’t know anything about them.
+Google Analytics can teach you what you need to know.

 In addition to tracking the number of visitors, Google Analytics provides key insights into how your website is performing and what you can do to meet your goals.
 You can track everything from how much traffic your website is getting to where that traffic is coming from and how visitors are behaving.
 You can even monitor social media activities, track mobile app traffic, identify trends and integrate other data sources to help you make well-informed business decisions.